ksunyan/mapSCAD/README.md

 ```python
 bldr.scale_heights([60000, 1000000],[3,12])
 ```
+`scale_heights()` calculates each feature's extrusion height using the feature's bound statistical data value (which, from Step 5, is the population of the county).
+Provide an appropriate domain and range; the domain `[60000, 1000000]` covers population values for all New Jersey counties, and the range `[3, 12]` yields visually appealing height values for this 3D model.

 #### 8. Write code to an OpenSCAD file
 ```python
 bldr.write_scad_file('nj_populations.scad')
 ```
+Finally, use `write_scad_file()` to generate an OpenSCAD file containing your 3D model.
+In this example, `write_scad_file()` creates a new file `nj_populations.scad` in the same directory as `example.py`.

 ## Known Issues
 OpenSCAD may occasionally generate the following error or warning messages: